 It worked.
 I now love the sweet bitterness of dark chocolate and I use its health benefits as an excuse to indulge.

-How Can I Make Dark Chocolate Even Healthier?
+How To Make Dark Chocolate Even Healthier

-In an effort to come up with more reasons to regularly consume dark chocolate, I created a homemade dark chocolate recipe that uses coconut oil, cocoa powder, and Organic Powdered Sugar from Wholesome Sweeteners.
+In an effort to come up with more reasons to regularly consume dark chocolate, I created this homemade dark chocolate recipe that uses coconut oil, cocoa powder, and Organic Powdered Sugar from Wholesome Sweeteners.

 I can’t decide which is better news — that this heavenly treat takes dark chocolate to an almost guilt free level or that it is so light and creamy it melts the instant it touches your tongue.

 Indeed, I have consumed far more of this chocolate than I can ever reconcile.
 It is so hard to resist.
 The coconut oil makes the chocolate so smooth it tastes almost as if it were a ganache.

 So, if you are looking for a healthier way to get your chocolate fix, here is how to make coconut oil dark chocolate at home…

 I used to think it would be complicated to make chocolate.
 But making chocolate from cocoa powder is actually quite simple.
 It is just a handful of ingredients and a bit of stirring…